cwilmott/GEOGC183/docs/Week-10-Mapbox.md

 ### Transfer to Github

 Now, we need to add these files to your Github.
 1. Save your files, and close Visual Studio Code.
 2. Login to Github
 3. Go to your repository which you made last week.

 #### 1. Upload Files
 In the repository,  select **Add File** and **Upload Files**
 1. Drag these three files into the window
 2. Select **Commit Changes**

 #### 2. Check its worked!

-Now, we're going to see if our website has worked - it might take over 10 minutes for your files to commit (Github is a little slow!) so don't panic right away!
+Now, we're going to see if our website has worked - it might take over 10 minutes for your files to commit (Github is a little slow!) so don't panic right away! <br>
 1. Go back to **Settings**
 2. Select **Pages** from the menu on the left.
 3. At the top of the page, there will be a section where you can see the link to your website.
 Click on it and see if your map loads!

 (and if not, no worries! submit the link to repository for the lab, and trouble shoot in office hours :-) )